Centre for the History of Women's Education

 The international mind in the education of women and girls 1890 – 1939

-Professor Joyce Goodman; Dr Andrea Jacobs (former Research Fellow); Dr Fiona Kisby (former Research Fellow) and Dr Helen Loader (former Researcher in History of Education)
+Professor Joyce Goodman; Dr Andrea Jacobs (Research Fellow); Dr Fiona Kisby (former Research Fellow) and Dr Helen Loader (Independent Researcher in History of Education)

 This project examined the historical significance of 'the international mind' in education for the education of women and girls in England.
 The term 'the international mind' in education was used frequently in the period between 1918 and 1939 and was particularly associated with ideas about international cooperation and the internationalisation of education.
 Thought to help the development of world peace, it was also associated with views of citizenship and national identity during the inter-war period and resonated with aspects of imperialism.

 The aim of the series was to shed light on a neglected generation of girls and women.
 It includes four one-day seminars that use popular stereotypes from the fifties - the teenage girl, the suburban housewife, the glamorous young woman and the woman in love as starting points for exploring the diversity and complexity of the lives and experiences of girls and women in this period.
 The series also included two one-day workshops which explored neglected sources for researching women and gender in the 1950s, namely material culture, sound and photography.

-See also: Edwards, S. (2018) Youth Movements, Citizenship and the English Countryside: Creating Good Citizens, 1930 - 1960 (Palgrave Macmillan).
-Dr Sian Edwards is Lecturer in Modern British History in the Department of History; her PhD was supervised by Professor Claire Langhamer.
+Edwards, S. (2018) Youth Movements, Citizenship and the English Countryside: Creating Good Citizens, 1930 - 1960 (Palgrave Macmillan).
+Dr Sian Edwards is Lecturer in Modern British History in the Department of History; PhD supervised by Professor Claire Langhamer.